Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: System Overview

 RUs are responsible for capturing incoming sub-THz signals, amplifying them, and forwarding them to the next component in the same stripe.
 Each RU consists of PMF couplers, PAs, antennas, and a switch as illustrated in Fig.~\ref{RU1}.
-For the operation of the RoF system, we consider that each RU is equipped with a switch that selectively receives signals, either from the PMF fibers or the sub-THz antennas.
-When the RU detects signals from the PMFs, the switch disconnects the antenna input, allowing only the PMF signals to pass through.
-Thus, when the RU is configured to receive only PMF signals, it operated purely as a booster.
-Consequently, each UE is served exclusively by the nearest RU.
+For the operation of the RoF system, we consider that each RU is equipped with a switch that selectively receives signals, either from the PMF or the sub-THz antennas.
+When the RU detects signals from the antennas, the switch disconnects the PMF input, allowing only the signals captured by the antennas to pass through.
+Therefore, each RU only admits signals either from the antennas or from the PMF.
+If there are two RUs in a stripe capturing signals, only the RU that is closer to the CU would act as an access point.

+In case the RU structure does not implement a switch, thus allowing to receive signals coming from both sides, antennas and the PMF, a superposition of the received signals from different RUs would be received at the CU.
+This case is not addressed in the present work, as its treatment requires an entirely separate analysis.

+BUs are deployed between any two adjacent RUs in an RoF stripe, as shown in Fig.~\ref{indoor scenario}.
+As previously mentioned, the BUs have the same structure as the RUs without the presence of antennas.
+The BUs amplify the signals and forward them to the next component.

-To understand the impact of non-linearities, we examine both regimes of operation of PAs, linear and non-linear..
-The effects of non-linear PAs are characterized as a third-order polynomial with a factor $\lambda$ \cite{nonlinearPA,majidi2014analysis}.
-Therefore, relationship between the input $x_n$ and output $y_n$ of a PA is given by\begin{itemize} \item Linear regime: $y_n=G x_n$, \item Non-linear regime: $y_n=G(x_n+\lambda x_n \lvert x_n \rvert^2),$ \end{itemize} where $G$ is the amplification coefficient.
-Fig.~\ref{PA charact} illustrates the characteristics of PA with different values of non-linear factors, where we can observe the non-linearity arises with a signal magnitude of $\sim 0.4$ volts.
+To understand the impact of PAs, we examine both regimes of operation of PAs, linear and non-linear.
+The effects of non-linear PAs are characterized with a memoryless polynomial model.
+We use a third-order memoryless polynomial model with a factor $\lambda$, as higher-order terms are significantly less than the third-order term \cite{nonlinearPA,majidi2014analysis}.
+A real-valued non-linear factor indicates only amplitude distortion, while a complex-valued non-linear factor indicates both phase and amplitude distortion.
+In practice, for a specific PA, $\lambda$ can be measured in a laboratory.
+The relationship between the input $x_n$ and output $y_n$ of a PA is given by\begin{itemize} \item Linear regime: $y_n=G x_n$, \item Non-linear regime: $y_n=G(x_n+\lambda x_n \lvert x_n \rvert^2),$ \end{itemize} where $G$ is the amplification coefficient.
+Fig.~\ref{PA charact} illustrates the characteristics of PA with different values of non-linear factors, where we can observe that the non-linearity arises with a signal magnitude of $\sim 0.4$ volts.